appulse-projects/epmd-java/client/README.md

 EpmdClient client = new EmpdClient();
 ```

-You are able to specify `EPMD` server port manually:
+It's also possible to specify `EPMD` server port manually:

 ```java
 EpmdClient client = new EmpdClient(9999);